Skip to Main Content

 Contact your loan servicer first

 You may have been assigned to a new loan servicer since the pandemic pause ended, so you'll need to make sure you’re paying the right party.
-Your servicer can also explain to you exactly how much you owe based on the refunded amount and interest that you have to pay back so you can make a plan.
+Your servicer can also explain to you exactly how much you owe based on the refunded amount and interest that you have to pay back, so you can make a plan.

 Make bulk payments

 If you have the cash, you can make a lump-sum payment — or several lump-sum payments — to try to pay back the money as quickly as possible.
-This can help you to avoid accruing more interest on the balance that was added back onto your account.
+This can help you avoid accruing more interest on the balance that was added back onto your account.

 Ideally, some borrowers may not have spent most or all of the refunded money.
 If that's the case, the funds can be diverted right back to the loan.